 There's something you might not be aware of, but you should be.
 Allow me to clue you in: Some of the most powerful fiction coming out today is published in the Young Adult genre.
 No lie.
 Don't consider yourself too mature or too cool to read YA.
 I'm not talking about that Twilight crap either.
+You'd probably get more joy out of reading the back of some cereal boxes or a pack of Christmas cards.

 Every once in a while, a great while, you come across something truly remarkable.
 A piece of fiction that catches you in its opening pages and drags you along until the end.
 I knew from the first page or two that Daniel Kraus's Rotters is such a novel.